GeneralBots/botbook/src/13-community/documentation.md

 ## Summary

-Good documentation makes BotServer accessible to users and maintainable for developers.
+Good documentation makes botserver accessible to users and maintainable for developers.
 Always consider documentation as part of the development process, not an afterthought.
 Clear, accurate, and up-to-date documentation is as valuable as the code itself.